mss2017hackathon/hackathon/Cheating Response Procedure.md

 Accusations of cheating may include but are not limited to:

-- A team using somebody else’s code
+- A team/individual using somebody elseâ€™s code
-- A team misrepresenting the work they did
+- A team/individual misrepresenting the work they did
-- A team having too many team members
+- A team/individual having too many team members
-- A team using code that was written outside the event
+- A team/individual using code that was written outside the event